 mixed greens, optional

 1. Peel eggs and dice into chunks, add to a large bowl.
-Slice the celery very thinly and rough chop the capers.
+Slice celery very thinly and rough chop capers.

-2. Add the capers and celery to the diced eggs, along with the mayonnaise, mustard, thyme, paprika, salt and pepper.
-Stir until the salad is combined.
+2. Add capers and celery to diced eggs, along with mayonnaise, mustard, thyme, paprika, salt and pepper.
+Stir until salad is combined.

-3. If making sandwiches, spread a thin layer of mayonnaise on top of each slice of bread and dollop about 1/2 cup of Springtime Egg Salad on top.
-Slice the sandwich in half and serve with fresh fruit.
+3. If making sandwiches, spread a thin layer of mayonnaise on top of each slice of bread and dollop about 1/2 cup of egg salad on top.
+Slice sandwich in half and serve with fresh fruit.
 Otherwise, spoon egg salad over greens or serve in a bowl with crackers.
 Enjoy!